Chronology of Exposure to Gone Girl Feminism- Part 3

 Projective identification and my attempts to mollify the feminists

 The activiststs do not want to acknowledge that they are racist, nor accept rejection.
-However, it seems more likely that the women attacking British men are xenophobic rather than the other way around.
-Of course, being racist and xenophobic is not something a radical lefty would identify with.
-These women therefore project what is intolerable in themselves onto their victims.
-They treat the victim cruelly and violently because they cannot tolerate themselves.
-The two women in the bar should ask themselves if their incapacity to accept rejection is not the toxic behaviour they project on men, and in particular the vulnerable British foreigners they target.
-Here we already have two examples of projective identification.
+However, it seems more likely that the women attacking British men are xenophobic, than the other way around.
+The might also ask themselves if their incapacity to accept rejection or maintain monogonous realtionships is not the toxic behaviour they project on the vulnerable British foreigners, men they target for allegedly cheating on girlfriends and making unwanted advances on women.

 The group members encourage one another to believe that they are wholly good, while the victim contains all that is wrong in the world.
 He is the scape goat to demonstrate their moral status in the tribe.
 They punish and shame the toxic Other in public and on the group chat.
 This process begins in Berlin where a small number of violent extremists take on the role of judge and executioner.
 Noone asks who these people are.
 No one questions their state of mind.
 Gone Girl activism is a form of projective identification that has gone viral.
 People resort to persecuting people to prove that they are pure of those traits that they cannot accept in themselves.
 This in turn only makes everyone more anxious in an increasingly hostile world.
 We are creating a society riven with persecution anxiety and mutual hostility is mounting.
 This has already led to dehumanizing violence against men, and it is becoming normalized.
 Much more needs to be said interpocula.